3 Your responsibilities

 3.2 Your obligations – Our performance depends on you performing your obligations under the agreement.
 We are not liable for any loss arising from you not fulfilling your obligations.

 4.1 Payment for services – You agree to pay us for our services in accordance with our fee structure set out below in appendix 1.
 Any initial estimate we may give you is given in good faith based on the available information provided to us at the time but is not binding.
-We will advise you promptly if we become aware of information coming to light at any time during the delivery of the services that would require us to vary our estimate.
+We will advise you promptly if we become aware of new information coming to light at any time during the delivery of the services that would require us to vary our estimate.

 4.2 Basis of fees – Our fees may reflect not only time spent, but also such factors as complexity, urgency, inherent risks, use of techniques, know-how and research together with the level of skills and expertise required of the personnel needed to perform and review the services.
 Our fees may include any time spent travelling for the purpose of the services within a 50 mile radius of our offices.